MostafaAnter/TaskMobile/README.md

 ______________

 ###  Step of emplementation:
-1. Test API by using Postman
 2. start structing project folders and add dependencies in gradle file
-3. after that i decid to start to implement ui layer based on dummy data
+3. after that i decid to start to implement ui layer based on dummy data and implementing matirial design guide line
-4. then implement data layer
+4. then implement data layer start with test API by using Postman
+5. make some validation test

 _______________